thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 After this lesson students should be capable of the following:

 - Explain what Ajax is.
-- Explain why Ajax primarily transfers JSON now.
+- Explain why Ajax primarily transfers JSON data now.
 - Use Ajax to retrieve data from a server.
 - Use JavaScript and `XMLHttpRequest` to create an HTTP/AJAX request.
 - Use JavaScript and JQuery to create an HTTP/AJAX request.